Most pull requests can be reviewed and approved more quickly by following these guidelines.

 - Changes that are limited to style only (e.g., revising variable names, formatting, comment blocks, etc)

-- Addition of a plugin: a separate pull request should be created for each plugin added.
+- Addition of a plugin.
+Create a separate pull request for each plugin added.

 - Removal of a plugin, or removal of several files.

 - A build step that results in minified or compiled JS and CSS.
-Setting up automated build and deploy branches may useful to simplify this process.
+Setting up branches with continuous integration and deployment (CI/CD) may simplify this process.

 - Remove unused or unnecessary code from the